kononovarseniy/lexical-analyzer/README.md

 # lexical-analyzer
-Simple lexical analyzer written on C#
+Simple lexical analyzer written on C#.
+And s-expression parser, for rules description.